gianpaj/cartrawler.github.io/_section_android/integration.md

 ---

-Our engine supports all Android versions starting from 4.4 KitKat (sdk version 19).
-For the partners we are providing following libraries:
+Our engine supports all Android versions starting from 4.4 KitKat (SDK version 19).

-car-rental – Android library containing our engine

-payment-card - separate Android library, which provides logic and interface for native card payments to CarTrawler API.
-It’s hosted and included separately for PCI compliance reasons.

-In order to integrate and start using our libraries, first make sure the Android SDK versions are matching.
-Currently we support following versions:

-<dl><dt>minSdkVersion</dt><dd>19</dd><dt>targetSdkVersion</dt><dd>25</dd></dl>
+The SDK consists of the following libraries:

+* car-rental: Car rental flow
+* payment-card: Secure payment form

-Then check out list of dependencies we provide, and don’t forget to add our repository and its credentials to your gradle config.
+1. Check out list of dependencies we provide (Daniel to clarify list location)

-Finally include our activity into you app's manifest and update the proguard config accordinly.
+2. Add our repository (Daniel to clarify URL)
+3. Add repository credentials to gradle config (Daniel to clarify which credentials)
+4. Include activity (Daniel to clarify name)
+5. Update the proguard config (Daniel to clarify what is updated